-Document 2: "The [camp] of our [unit] was on the extreme left near the Henry house as it was called.
-Mrs. Henry, who lived in it, was so very old and infirm she refused to move out of it...Mrs.
-Henry's house during the day became a...point of great importance and was much torn up by shot and shell, by one of which she was killed." - Charles Minor Blackford
+"The bivouac of our squadron was on the extreme left near the Henry house as it was called.
+Mrs. Henry, who lived in it, was so very old and infirm she refused to move out of it.
+She was said to have been a Miss Carter, and to have been one of the family who once owned the Sudley farm nearby.
+Mrs. Henry's house during the day became a strategic point of great importance and was much torn up by shot and shell, by one of which she was killed." - Charles Minor Blackford